Patterns of the $V_2$-polynomial of knots: Introduction

+We remark that the results for 18 and 19 crossing knots involve extra structure of the $V_n$-polynomials beyond the 1-loop specialization of Equation~\eqref{Vnspecial}.
+We will explain this extra structure concerning the 2-loop specialization of the $V_n$-polynomials in a subsequent publication.

 \begin{remark} The relation between $V_2$ and $V_1$ discussed in Section~\ref{sub.relV1V2} below, combined with the fact that $V_1=\LG$ implies that the map \be K \mapsto V_{K,2}(e^{\hbar N},e^\hbar) \in \BQ[N][\![\hbar]\!] \ee is a Vassiliev power series invariant of knots.
-Hence, if ~\eqref{degVn} is an equality for $n=2$, it follows that Vassiliev invariants determine the Seifert genus of a knot.
+Hence, if ~\eqref{degVn} is an equality for $n=2$, it follows that Vassiliev invariants determine the Seifert genus of a knot, and hence (answering a folk conjecture) detect the unknot.
 A celebrated method to detect the genus of the knot is Heegaard Floer Homology~\cite{OS}.
-A second (conjectural) method to compute the genus of a knot uses hyperbolic geometry, and more specifically the degree of the twisted torsion polynomial $\tau_{K,3}(t)$ of a hyperbolic knot (twisted with the adjoint representation of the geometric representation of a hyperbolic knot); see ~\cite[Sec.1.6]{Dunfield:mutation}.
-Curiously, the Conjecture 1.7 of~\cite{Dunfield:mutation} was verified for all hyperbolic knots with at most 15 crossings. \end{remark}
+A second (conjectural) method to compute the genus of a knot uses hyperbolic geometry, and more specifically the degree of the twisted torsion polynomial $\tau_{K,2}(t)$ of a hyperbolic knot (twisted with the adjoint representation of the geometric representation of a hyperbolic knot); see ~\cite[Sec.1.6]{Dunfield:twisted}.
+Note that Conjecture 1.7 of~\cite{Dunfield:twisted} was verified for all hyperbolic knots with at most 15 crossings. \end{remark}